Point-to-set Principle and Constructive Dimension Faithfulness: Introduction

+In this work, we formalise the notion of Hausdorff $\Phi$-dimension and constructive $\Phi$-dimension.
+We prove the point-to-set principle for $\Phi$-dimension (Theorem \ref{thm:pspforPhidim}).
+We show that the notion of constructive $\Phi$-dimension is robust, by giving equivalent characterisations using Kolmogorov complexity (Theorem \ref{thm:KCCharnofCPhidim}) and $\Phi$-$s$-supergales (Theorem \ref{thm:CdimPhiGales}).

+The Cantor series expansion, introduced by Georg Cantor \cite{Cantor1932}, uses a sequence of natural numbers $Q = \{n_k\}_{k \in \N}$ as the terms of representation.
+It generalises the notion of base-$b$ representation.
+Whereas base-$b$ representation use exponentials with respect to a fixed $b$, $\{b^n\}_{n \in \N}$, the Cantor series representation $Q = \{n_k\}_{k \in \N}$ uses factorials $\{n_1 \cdot n_2 \dots n_k\}_{k \in \N}$ as the basis for representation.

+Using Kolmogorov complexity, we derive a log-limit condition on the terms of the Cantor series expansion that characterizes the constructive dimension faithfulness of the associated constructive Cantor coverings (Theorem \ref{thm:EffFaithCondn}).
+We also characterise the Hausdorff dimension faithfulness of Cantor coverings using the same log-limit condition.
+Thereby we give an information theoretic proof of the result by Albeverio, Ivanenko, Lebid and Torbin \cite{Albeverio2020} (Theorem~\ref{thm:AlbIvankio2}).

-In this work, we first prove the Point-to-Set principle for $\Phi$-dimension (Theorem \ref{thm:pspforPhidim}) and show that this generalizes the original Point-to-Set principle.
-We then develop a combinatorial construction of sequences having Kolmogorov complexities that grow at the same rate as a given sequence relative to any given oracle (Theorem \ref{thm:KCChasinglemma}).
+We develop a combinatorial construction of sequences having Kolmogorov complexities that grow at the same rate as a given sequence relative to any given oracle (Theorem \ref{thm:KCChasinglemma}).
 This new combinatorial construction may be of independent interest in the study of randomness.
-Using these new tools, we show that under the setting of covers generated by Cantor series expansions, the notions of constructive faithfulness and Hausdorff dimension faithfulness are equivalent (Theorem \ref{thm:equivalenceOfFaithfulness}).
-We then adapt the result by Albeverio, Ivanenko, Lebid, and Torbin \cite{Albeverio2020} to derive a loglimit condition for the constructive dimension faithfulness of the coverings generated by the Cantor series expansions (Theorem \ref{thm:EffFaithCondn}).

-Our main results include the following. \begin{enumerate} \item We introduce the notion of constructive $\Phi$-dimension using that subsumes base-b, continued fraction, and Cantor covering dimension.
-We also give an equivalent Kolmogorov Complexity characterization of constructive $\Phi$-dimension.
-We prove a Point-to-Set principle for $\Phi$-dimension.
-This generalizes the original Point-to-Set Principle and yields new Point-to-Set principles for the dimensions of continued fractions and Cantor series representations.

-\item Using the point-to-set principle, we characterize constructive faithfulness for Cantor series expansions using a log limit condition of the terms appearing in the series.
-This generalizes the invariance result of constructive dimension under base $b$ representations to all Cantor series expansions that obey this log limit condition.
-Moreover, it implies that for any Cantor series expansion that does not obey the log limit condition, there are sequences whose Cantor series dimension is different from its constructive dimension. \end{enumerate}

-The recent works of J. Lutz, N. Lutz, Stull, Mayordomo and others study the ``point-to-set principle'' of how constructive Hausdorff dimension of points may be used to compute the classical Hausdorff dimension of arbitrary sets.
-In addition to the generalization of this point-to-set principle to $\Phi$-systems, our final result may be viewed as a new \emph{point-to-set phenomenon} for the notion of ``faithfulness'': here, equality of the constructive Cantor series dimensions and constructive dimensions of \emph{every point} yield equality for the classical Cantor series and Hausdorff dimensions of \emph{every set}, and conversely.